SNARL1/bd-mitigation-report/README.md

 6. Translocation of adults from persistent frog populations in Yosemite National Park to reestablish extirpated populations (2006-2018).
 This section summarizes the results from an April-2020 report submitted to Yosemite National Park ("Describing the dynamics of translocated Sierra Nevada yellow-legged frog populations in Yosemite National Park to aid future conservation efforts").

-All sections (1-6) are included in a December-2020 report ("Effectiveness of actions to mitigate impacts of the amphibian chytrid fungus on mountain yellow-legged frog populations") that was a required deliverable under U.S. Department of the Interior - National Park Service cooperative agreement number P19AC00789 (repository release = [v1](https://github.com/SNARL1/bd-mitigation-report/releases)).
+All sections (1-6) are included in a December-2020 report ("Effectiveness of actions to mitigate impacts of the amphibian chytrid fungus on mountain yellow-legged frog populations") that was a required deliverable under U.S. Department of the Interior - National Park Service cooperative agreement number P19AC00789 (repository release = [v1.0](https://github.com/SNARL1/bd-mitigation-report/releases)).
-Sections 1-3 are included in Knapp et al. (2022) (releases [v2](https://github.com/SNARL1/bd-mitigation-report/releases) and [v3](https://github.com/SNARL1/bd-mitigation-report/releases)).
+Sections 1-3 are included in [Knapp et al. (2022)](https://doi.org/10.7717/peerj.12712) (releases [v2.0](https://github.com/SNARL1/bd-mitigation-report/releases) and [v3.0](https://github.com/SNARL1/bd-mitigation-report/releases)).

 All raw data used in the analyses are in the `data` directory (see `README` file in that directory for details).
 All R code to analyze the data are in the `R` directory.